 Why does it bother me at all?
 Perhaps it is a matter of finding them familiar.
 I grew up watching old-timey television when you had to watch series in weekly installments, one episode at a time.
 In the United States, the syndicated Twilight Zone marathon on New Year's Day was the closest thing to the contemporary practice of binging.
 And even then, you could fast-forward the credits.
 And who would want to miss the intoxicating, creepy musical theme?

 Opening credit sequences have a practical purpose.
 They serve as a buffer, separating your real-life from the make-believe world you are about to enter.
-They set the mood of the program to come.
+They set the mood for the program to come.
 I feel my mind reset when they work their magic.
-Even if they may be a contractual necessity and a structural convention, they can function as a form of artistic expression by themselves.
-Gone are the days of a montage of disconnected shots from a handful of episodes with plain text invoking cast and crew - shout out to Glen E. Larson! -.
+Even if they may be a contractual necessity and a structural convention in film production, they can function as a form of artistic expression by themselves.
+Gone are the days of a montage of disconnected shots from a handful of episodes with plain text invoking cast and crew - shout out to Glen A. Larson! -.

 By the mid-90s, opening credit sequences were shrinking almost to a minimal title card.
 It was necessary to give more airtime to advertising.
 The trend continues for shows produced to air on broadcast TV, but original series premiering on cable and streaming services favor memorable introductions.